Jerry Kramer leads Elijah Pitts on a sweep during Super Bowl I

 The two books Dick cowrote with Jerry, “Farewell To Football” and “Instant Replay” were the books given to me to read back in 1977 that cemented my love of football in the first place.
 So you can understand why this moment stood out…

 I can’t fully express my gratitude to Jerry, his daughters Alicia, Diana and sons Daniel, Matthew Cole, and Tony for the invitation to be there.
-It was an event so uplifting all of us that were in Canton continue to share pics and stories as though it took happened yesterday.
+It was an event so uplifting all of us that were in Canton continue to share pics and stories as though it happened yesterday.
 Thank you.

 Alicia admiring her father’s HOF ring last year after reception ceremony at Lambeau.